Texas Democrats concede lockout in House special election

 “Although a Democrat is not advancing to the runoff, yesterday’s incredibly close margins showed that voters are invested in electing Democrats, and are fighting for the representation their communities deserve,” Texas Democratic Party Chairman Gilberto Hinojosa said in a statement.

 Hinojosa tried to cast the race as a sign that Texas is moving closer to flipping blue.
-Trump won the district by three points.
+Donald Trump won the district in the November presidential election by just three points, while Mitt Romney had won the district by 17 points in 2012.

+Those numbers had made Democrats cautiously optimistic about the special election.
+Sanchez, who outperformed every previous Democrat in the race when she ran three years ago, leaped into the contest early, just as the state was reeling from massive power failures after a winter storm.

+Ultimately, though, her lockout means Democrats no longer have a chance to expand their House majority before the 2022 midterm elections.

 “The new Democratic South is rising, and we will continue to rally our movement to take back our state — including as we look toward the 2022 governor’s race,” Hinojosa said.
 “We’re ready to build Democratic power, ready to defeat Texas Republicans, and ready to elect leaders who defend our rights and put Texans first.”